LudvigWillemo/VSMN20_Groundwater_Application/MkDocs/docs/GroundwaterFlow.md

 - Constant effective stress in soil
 - No soil deformation

-In order for an assumption of steady state to be valid, a number of assumptions has to be made.
+In order for an assumption of steady state to be valid, a number of further assumptions has to be made.
 These are listed and explained beneath [4, p.316][5]:

 - Saturated soil: Space between soil particles filled with fluid
 - Homogenous soil: Characteristics independent of location